Transfer to a different course or programme

 - Speak to your school office for advice in the first instance.

 - You will then receive an email to confirm the change.
+Until you've received written confirmation, you should assume you are continuing on your current course of study.

 For detailed regulations about changing from one undergraduate course to another, read the University’s policy on transferring.
 (PDF, 112kb)